raml-org/ramldt2jsonschema/README.md

-# ramldt2jsonschema
+# RAML data types <> JSON schema (WIP)

-This repository contains a node implementation that converts a RAML data type into JSON schema, and back.
+> This repository contains a node implementation that converts a RAML data type into JSON schema, and back.